mberrouk/Inception/README.md

 #### Namespaces &  Cgroups:

-##### Cgroups:
+##### Cgroup:
-> A Cgropus is a collection of process that are bound to a set of limits or parameters defined via cgroup filesystem. [linux manual page](https://www.man7.org/linux/man-pages/man7/cgroups.7.html)
+> A Cgroup (control group) is a collection of process that are bound to a set of limits or parameters defined via cgroup filesystem. [linux manual page](https://www.man7.org/linux/man-pages/man7/cgroups.7.html)
+These collections/groups can be herarchical, meaning that each group inherits limits from its parent group.
     - Cgroups provides:
       - Resource limiting:
         Groups can be set to not exceed a configured memory limit, which also includes the